 The U.S. Food and Drug Administration (FDA) is informing the public that use of the diabetes medication Actos (pioglitazone) for more than one year may be associated with an increased risk of bladder cancer.
 Information about this risk will be added to the Warnings and Precautions section of the label for pioglitazone-containing medicines.
 The patient Medication Guide for these medicines will also be revised to include information on the risk of bladder cancer.

 Lawsuits against the manufacturer and marketers of drugs such as Actos are essentially product liability lawsuits, and they are often handled in Multi District Litigation (MDL) in Federal Court.
 The Actos MDL is based out of the Central District of Louisiana and this verdict was one of the bell weather trials used by parties and mediators to assess the settlement potential of large numbers of Actos cases.
-If you or someone you know has been diagnosed with bladder cancer after taking Actos, please call us at 888-213-8140 for a free phone consultation.
+If you or someone you know has been diagnosed with bladder cancer after taking Actos, please call a Silver Spring injury lawyer at (888) 213-8140 for a free phone consultation.